adityaramesh/banyan/notes/worker.md

   - Periodically check a message buffer as part of the overall loop.
   - The server sends cancellation messages to the worker by delivering to this message buffer.
+    - This buffer should also be used when the server needs to know about overall usage statistics.
+The worker then sends a response to the server.
+    - Do we need a separate resource on the server for resources available on each worker?
+      - Other solution: associate with user database.
+      - Reuse `resource_info` for schema?
   - For each cancellation message:
     - If the corresponding task has already been cancelled or terminated:
       - Send a reply using the saved information.